Office of Consumer Health Insurance 2006 Annual Report

 Shopping for Individual Disability Income Insurance

 Usual and Customary Fees in Health Insurance Claims

 3. Expanding public knowledge of OCHI and available services

 OCHI continues to explore new avenues for reaching consumers and consumer groups and continues to perform valuable research in an effort to assist consumers seeking information.

-The Internet served as a valuable tool for OCHI in its quest for information regarding specific health care related topics.
-OCHI received calls from consumers regarding specific diseases or conditions and the related financial burden that resulted from the cost of treatment that was not covered by insurance.
-OCHI was able to provide information regarding available resources in some of those instances.
+OCHI received calls from consumers regarding specific diseases or conditions and the financial burden that resulted from the cost of treatment that was not covered by insurance.
+The internet served as a valuable resource for OCHI in its quest for information regarding specific health care related topics.
+Local agencies and public health offices were also helpful resources.
+In some instances, OCHI was able to provide or direct consumers to information regarding available resources.